Learning Support and Accessibility

 Medical assessment does not determine which academic activities students should try or in what order–only that they should start up gradually and back off their efforts briefly if symptoms worsen.
 Students’ return to being able to do full academic work most often takes days, but is unpredictable and may take weeks or longer.
 While most students with a concussion will need some academic adjustments during recovery, the adjustments will need to be considered on an individual basis.
 Students are encouraged to work with faculty as well as health care providers to find creative solutions that support recovery when necessary.

-Students with symptoms lasting longer than two weeks, further medical considerations and academic accommodations, rather than academic adjustments, may be needed.
+For students with symptoms lasting longer than two weeks, further medical considerations and academic accommodations, rather than academic adjustments, may be needed.
 At this point, the Vice President for Academics will work with students, their professors and Disability Services to help manage long-term considerations.

 Types of Accommodations